Skip to main content

 Example: Store Processing Results

-Save LLM analysis results for use in multiple downstream nodes:
+Save AI analysis results for use in multiple downstream nodes:

 1

-Use an LLM node to analyze incoming data and return structured results.
+Use an Ask AI node to analyze incoming data and return structured results.

 2